How does the 8fit app work?

 Their method is simple – stick to your custom program to see results and here are a couple of extra options to choose from in case you get bored.
 It’s like a small personal trainer in your pocket.
 On paper, it sounds too good to be true.

 In reality, the 8fit app maybe is a bit too ambitious if you ask me.
 They have some serious bugging errors to resolve in order to make this a long-term fitness app for us.
-But considering that it’s an app, the bugs might be resolved already!
+But considering that it’s an app, there always be a few bugs here and there.

-There’s nothing worse than ending up finishing your workout early simply because you’re too disappointed – this is not acceptable if we’re subscribing to it for a whole year.
+From my personal experience, there’s nothing worse than finishing your workout early simply because you’re too disappointed – this is not acceptable if we’re subscribing to it for a whole year.

 That being said, I totally see the 8fit app as a great next step for beginners.
 Any fitness level will find something here as all workout difficulties can be adjusted.

-My favorite part is its simple interface and the adjustable custom program.
+My favorite part is the 8fit’s simple interface and the adjustable custom program.
 Easy navigation makes fitness apps that much more awesome!
+So if you’re looking for a flexible solution that fits a busy lifestyle then 8fit might be just the app for you.

 8fit For Women Who Don’t Have Time

-I recommend the 8fit app for people who are ready to change their food habits and want to progress.
+The 8fit app will be great for people who are ready to change their food habits and want to see results.
 Even though, in my opinion, 9 minutes a day won’t be enough for you to see fast results, it’s still a good start, especially if you combine both: workouts and diet.

-Eat a banana after a workout coz it’s a fast-acting carb that will top up your carb reserves and boost your energy levels back to normal.
+- Eat a banana right after a workout because it’s a fast-acting carb that will top up your carb reserves and boost your energy levels back to normal.
 Not only you’ll control yourself better when entering the kitchen, but your body will get the well-deserved vitamins & minerals;

-Try tightening up your belly and suck in your core when doing any of the exercises.
+- Try tightening up your belly and suck in your core when doing any of the exercises.
 It will improve your form and you’ll train your ab muscles with every move.
-You should always tense your core and not let your belly “hang” so to speak.
-A great product for the beginning can be fitness belts that hold your core in till you get used to the feeling.
+You should always tense your core and not let your belly “hang” so to speak;

 Don’t forget to Join our Fitness Community to not miss out on the latest fitness app reviews!